 3. Put the skirt back down and lift up your arms so some of the shirt comes out.

 4. Even out the shirt by pulling at pieces that may still be tucked in too far, usually the front.

 Voilà!
 Try it with blouses and sweaters:

-The half tuck is a new trend that can really add a unique sense of style to a simple outfit.
+The half tuck, or “French tuck” is a trend that can really add a unique sense of style to a simple outfit.
 I love wearing this trend with bulky sweaters for an unexpected look, but it’s also great with blouses and loose t-shirts.
 The half tuck is perfect for dressing down mini skirts too.
 When done right, it can look casual yet somehow refined all at the same time.
 The trick is making it look like you purposefully tucked in half your shirt instead of sloppily shoved your blouse in your pants as you ran out of the house.
 It’s a fine line, but you can master it!